 I’ve been going back through some older recipes from my pre-celiac or “PC days” as Gluten Dude would say and making them over to be gluten-free and dairy-free friendly.
 One of my favorites that I used to make all the time was a butternut squash pizza.
 I would get the fresh pizza dough from Trader Joe’s or make my own focaccia and throw it together on family pizza night.

 Since going gluten-free I haven’t attempted to make my own dough.
 Gluten-free baking tends to intimidate me, and these days when I throw together family pizza night it’s usually when I need a quick meal.
 I’ve tried a few different ready-made crusts and my favorite has to be Udi’s.
-I wish they were a bit less expensive, but they are so nice to have in the freezer when I need them.
 I was always a fan of thin-crust pizza during my PC days, so I like the way the Udi’s crisps up when you bake it.
 My family enjoys it too although Jeff would prefer a deep chewy crust on occasion.

 The original recipe called for pine nuts, and you could certainly use them but I seem to have a hard time finding pine nuts that are not processed on shared equipment.
 So this time I used slivered almonds instead.
 Not quite as good, but better than nothing.
 Butternut squash are in season.
 Mine was a little cutie from the Agritopia Farm down the street.
 For anyone reading this who isn’t gluten-free (I know there are a lot of you out there!), feel free to use a regular crust and real cheddar cheese.
 The combination of flavors is incredible no matter what diet you’re following!